Jim Sciutto

 Biography

-Prior to ABC News, he served as the Hong Kong-based correspondent for Asia Business News.
-A graduate from Yale University with a bachelor's degree in Chinese history, Sciutto began his career as the moderator and producer of a weekly public affairs talk show on PBS.
+Prior to joining CNN, Sciutto served as ABC News’ senior foreign correspondent, based in London, and the Hong Kong-based correspondent for Asia Business News.
+Sciutto began his career as the moderator and producer of a weekly public affairs talk show on PBS.

 Sciutto has also served as chief of staff and senior advisor to the U.S. Ambassador to China, Gary Locke.